 I quite enjoyed the many intense hours of farming and searching for the truth in this first episode of Wild Season.
 I can't wait to see the future aspects of the title since this was just so intriguing and well done.
 There were some problems present in the game though nothing that hindered the experience and I did find that it might be too difficult for some to get into the title.
 It's definitely worth exploring and the narrative was just completely capturing for me as I played through it.
 The amount of gameplay provided in your playthrough will definitely be based on how you spend your time within a day as there are so many activities to participate in.
 I do however also wish they had an endless mode of sorts since the game just ends once a certain events come into play and then a sneak peak for the next part.
 By the end of my playthrough I definitely suggest this out for fans of Harvest Moon, farm simulator loving folks or just in general as it was quite interesting.

-Review Done on Wild Season for PC
+Wild Season for PC

 Review code provided by Quickfire Games